Halfway Houses in Moselle, MS

 Services provided:

-• Substance use education, counseling for couples and counseling for groups
+• HIV and AIDS education, counseling and support, counseling for groups and hepatitis education, counseling and support

 Pine Belt Mental Healthcare Resources Region 12 Oak Arbor - 19.2 miles from Moselle, MS